 Rehabilitation Options for Severe Head Trauma

 Lasting effects may also occur.
-If so, rehabilitation will be recommended to help you recover essential skills and abilities.
+If so, rehabilitation may be recommended to help you recover essential skills and abilities.
 Physical therapy helps improve basic maneuvers like walking and maintaining balance, while occupational therapy helps you relearn daily tasks and chores.
-If you suffer from cognitive impairment, you will be taught coping mechanisms by a neuropsychologist, who will also assess your level of cognitive dysfunction.
-When it comes time for you to return to work, you may need to work with a vocational counselor.
+If you suffer from cognitive impairment, you may be taught coping mechanisms and traumatic brain injury recovery exercises by a neuropsychologist, who can also determine your level of cognitive dysfunction in a head injury assessment.

 There are also steps you can take on your own.
-If you are having trouble coping with limitations imposed by your injury, consider joining a support group.
+If you are having trouble coping with limitations imposed by your head injury, consider joining a support group.
 Your doctor or rehab specialist should be able to provide information on finding a group that meets your needs.
 If you have problems remembering things, like names and phone numbers, do not be shy about jotting down notes as needed.
 Make the same alterations to daily chores and tasks to make the process as easy as possible.
 While it can be difficult to adjust, it is possible to live a full and rewarding life after a serious brain injury.

 Recovering Compensation for a Severe Head Injury